 Quantum Mechanics, An Accessible Approach, R. Scherrer, Pearson Addison Wesley, 2006.
 Chapters 1 to 10.

-The general physics section of the exam will consist of short questions covering all areas of physics normally taught at the undergraduate level including mechanics, special relativity, electromagnetism (including AC and DC circuits), quantum and atomic physics, thermal and statistical physics, optics and laboratory techniques including data analysis.
+The general physics section of the exam consists of short questions covering all areas of physics normally taught at the undergraduate level including mechanics, special relativity, electromagnetism (including AC and DC circuits), quantum and atomic physics, thermal and statistical physics, optics and laboratory techniques including data analysis.